 Don't let the title scare you--this book was awesome!
 It gave really good information and advice about the postpartum period.
 The author is a doctor and a mom so she could provide her own experience from being a practicing doctor and seeing her patients, to being pregnant herself, and then the postpartum experience she went through.
 Really good book to know what to expect and it's funny.

-Similar to The New Mom's Survival Guide, this book was really good because the author used her own experience of losing weight healthily after having her first child.
+The New Mom's Survival Guide, this book was really good because the author used her own experience of losing weight healthily after having her first child.
 That's what I loved the most about this book--she went through each month and gave target workouts for that month, how much weight will probably have been lost and why, and how you are probably feeling about yourself and your body.
 And it isn't a six month or six week program.
 It's a real-life program--it has workouts to last for a whole year because that is about how long it will really take for your body to completely "bounce back"--muscles on the inside and out, emotions, menstrual cycle to regulate, breastfeeding effects, etc. Another thing that I really appreciated in this book is that each workout has a picture of what you should look like when you're doing the 20 minute (yes, only 20 minutes) workout in your home.